LoganSimonsen/madness/README.md

 ## TODO

 - Create playable space all objects must remain in (in-progress)
-- Wrap the ball from left to right and right to left when it exits the screen
 - JS must be enabled warning
 - High score DB
 - Make movement fluid and not in chunks of pixels at a time